The Look app is a free messaging app that combines live video with text messaging.

 Why should parents care?

-- Look uses a spamming method that will send text messages to all of a user’s contacts saying the user invited them to join the app.
-All without the permission of the user
+- In the past, Look App used a method that will send text messages to user’s contacts saying the user invited them to join the app.
+This has been reported as feeling spammy by some users

 - Some users have reported that it can be difficult to delete your Look account and that it’s easy for strangers to message you on the app